moxiaoshao/TransitionSketch/README.md

-# CascadeSketch
+# AlignSketch

 ## Introduction
-- The `./TransitionSketch/` directory contains the implementation and tests of CascadeSketch (Note: CascadeSketch is the updated name of our algorithm, previously known as TransitionSketch.).
+- The `./TransitionSketch/` directory contains the implementation and tests of AlignSketch (Note: AlignSketch is the updated name of our algorithm.).
-- The new experiments and their comparison algorithms are located in the `final` folder.
+- The main experiments and their comparison algorithms are located in the `final` folder.

 ## Information on the Dataset Used in This Project
 - **[WebDocs](http://fimi.uantwerpen.be/data/)**